PatrickKish1/equibloc/README.md

 # EquiBloc Platform

 EquiBloc is a  platform designed to connect individuals with opportunities in the Web3 ecosystem.
 It empowers users by providing features that enhance the job search and hiring process while ensuring fairness and security through blockchain technology.
-It  enables fair compensation of labour, opensource contributions, and provides a thriving environment for talents built on the ZK-sync.
+It  enables fair compensation of labor, opensource contributions, and provides a thriving environment for talents built on the ZK-sync.

 ## Features

 ### MVP Features

 #### User Authentication
-- Ensures secure access to the platform, leveraging blockchain for identity verification.
+- EquiBloc provides secure access to the platform, utilizing blockchain technology for robust identity verification.

 #### Hire
 - Enables employers to hire talents, add job descriptions, set KPIs, and create tests.